LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 mcmc_samples = mcmc.get_samples()
 ```

-Here's how the approximations progress and how look!
-The full rank gaussian has some covariance matching the "true" posterior.
+Here's how the approximations progress and how they look!
+The full rank gaussian has some covariance matching the "true" posterior!

 <div style="text-align: center;">
 <img